Keep Your Cats Asleep With 3 Steps

 Malcolm is almost tired enough, but not quite!

 • Play with your cats whenever they are feeling active throughout the day, but right before their mealtimes is ideal.
-Most importantly, you should schedule a play session for no more than 1.5 hours before you go to bed, followed by their final feeding
+Most importantly, you should schedule a play session for no earlier than 1.5 hours before you go to bed, followed by their final feeding

 • Use interactive toys that your darling can physically catch and “kill.”
 Here are a few of my favorites!